cielsys/CarND-Advanced-Lane-Lines/writeup.md

 What I did was use a camera POV image with straight lines and selected 4 points on those lines that describe a trapezoid (because of perspective).
-Then chose correponing 4 points of a rectangle to which I wanted those points to map to.
+Then chose corresponding 4 points of a rectangle to which I wanted those points to map to.
 I used sample images to choose points similar to those used in the instruction tutorials.
 This is because, 1) the tutorials work.
 2) The metersPerPixelX and  metersPerPixelY provided in the tutorials